-The term ‘black rice’ actually refers to a variety of rice types from the species Oryzasativa, and is descriptive of the colour of grain, rather than other properties.
-Black rice also comes in a number of short grain, long grain and glutinous varieties similar to brown rice.
-The dark purple colour of Black rice is due to the high anthocyanin content, located in the pericarp layers (Takashi et al., 2001).
 The uniqueness of the black aromatic rice of Manipur is its pleasant aroma and color coupled with stickiness which is not common in other black rice grown in other parts of the world.
-The local name of this black rice is Chak-hao.
 Black rice owes its color to powerful natural black coloring pigments called anthocyanins which boost an impressive antioxidant activity adding to health benefits of this rice variety.
 It also -oryzanol,consists of pharmacological compounds such as phenolic and flavonoid compounds (Balasubramaniam et al., 2019).Aromatic rice are special group of rice with nutty or popcorn like aroma.
 They possess scent in their plant parts and grain (Ahuja et al., 2008).
 In most countries aromatic rices commands higher prices in the market (Singh et al., 2000).
 The colored rice varieties are considered to have numerous health benefits.
-Black rice (Oryzasativa L. indica), is a special cultivar of rice which contains remarkably high anthocyanin pigments in the aleurone layer thanBlack rice has been consumed for centuries in Asian countries such as China, Korea and Japan.
+Black rice (Oryzasativa L. indica), is a special cultivar of rice which contains remarkably high anthocyanin pigments in the aleurone layer than black rice has been consumed for centuries in Asian countries such as China, Korea and Japan.
 It has been reported that black rice has greater antioxidant activity than white rice.
-In Asian countries, China and Indonesia common people were not allowed to store/ cultivate/ consume black rice during imperial period without permission of the authorities and was solely consumed by royals and elite personalities and used as a tribute food.
-In ancient times it was believed that black rice would increase the life span and good health of king and was considered very superior and rare.
 Black rice is known by many names such as forbidden rice, imperial rice, king’s rice, purple rice, heaven rice and prized rice (Kushwaha, 2016) and is packed with high level of antioxidants and micronutrients.
-Now, black rice is consumed and grown in many countries.
 In India, black rice is grown in Manipur on small scale by traditional farmers.
 China is the richest country in the black rice resources (62%) followed by Srilanka (8.6%), Indonesia (7.2%), India (5.1%), Bangladesh (4.1%) and few in Malaysia (Chaudhary, 2003).
-So far they have developed 200 varieties including 52 high yielding varieties (Biswas, 2018)
+So far they have developed 200 varieties including 52 high yielding varieties (Biswas, 2018).